GMOD/jb2profile/README.md

 ### Platform

-Ran tests on an Amazon EC2 xlarge (16gb memory) Ubuntu 22.04 instance
+Ran tests on an Dell Precision laptop 7540 (i9 processor, 32gb memory).
+Has also been tested on Amazon EC2 xlarge (16gb memory) Ubuntu 22.04 instance, where results are similar but somewhat slower to run.

 ### How to interpret test names